akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 - Participants may set up and manage kubernetes cluster using their preferred method.
 - Participants should report status of their efforts (like “done setting up K8s cluster, used my on prem infrastructure” and “provider ready for signing”) so that we can watch progress and benchmark the time it takes for the average user to set up a provider.
 - Participants are encouraged to provide feedback about the overall process (pain points, documentation issues, bugs, ideas for improvement etc).
+- Participants will be required to submit a typeform form when they complete the challenge.
+Challenge submission form will require:
+  - Screen shot of a deployment on the provider and with the logs pane shown in the screen shot.
+We will supply a SDL that must be used for this first deployment and that SDL will log their GPU type.
+  - Timestamp of successful build: The time that the form was submitted will be used for this.
+- The Overclock Labs team and Akash community will also verify that the provider was running for the entire duration of the testnet, while determining eligibility for the reward.
 - **Timeline**: Participants will be given 3 weeks to complete the task but the incentive for completing the task in the 2nd week will be 50% of the max (the first week incentive) and of completing in the 3rd week will be 25% of the max (the first week incentive).
 - **Incentive**: As detailed [here](https://docs.google.com/spreadsheets/d/1z_2Fx6u7U48LrxNj8IaDKjlnp84KOEgMb_hJw-Q1TjQ/edit#gid=2126550797).